yashodharpatel/iChatApp/README.md

-# iChat App
+# Chat Application using Socket Programming

-<p>A Simple chatting application(single/group) built on top of the NodeJS platform, with Socket.io and ExpressJS.</p>
+<p>A Simple chatting application that allows multiple users to chat with each other through text, built on top of the NodeJS platform, with Socket.io and ExpressJS.</p>
 <br>

 <p>Release version (Website):</p>